Skip to content

 Subscriptions over Websockets

-Spring GraphQL supports subscriptions over websockets.
+Spring for GraphQL supports subscriptions over websockets.
 You will now need to use org.springframework.boot:spring-boot-starter-websocketinstead of implementation("com.netflix.graphql.dgs:graphql-dgs-subscriptions-websockets-autoconfigure.
 In addition, you will need to set the following configuration property: spring.graphql.websocket.path: /graphql.

 Schema Inspection

-You can now inspect your schema using Spring GraphQL's schema inspection feature for DGS data fetchers as well.
-You can now inspect schema fields and validate existing DGS data fetcher/and or Spring GraphQL data fetcher registrations, to check if all schema fields are covered either by an explicitly registered DataFetcher, or a matching Java object property.
+You can now inspect your schema using Spring for GraphQL's schema inspection feature for DGS data fetchers as well.
+You can now inspect schema fields and validate existing DGS data fetcher/and or Spring for GraphQL data fetcher registrations, to check if all schema fields are covered either by an explicitly registered DataFetcher, or a matching Java object property.
 The inspection also performs a reverse check looking for DataFetcher registrations against schema fields that don’t exist.

 Schema resource

 In DGS we supported a property dgs.graphql.schema-json.enabled which made the schema available a JSON.
-With the Spring GraphQL integration this changes a little bit.
-Spring GraphQL provides a property spring.graphql.schema.printer.enabled (disabled by default).
+With the Spring for GraphQL integration this changes a little bit.
+Spring for GraphQL provides a property spring.graphql.schema.printer.enabled (disabled by default).
 When enabled, it provides the schema in text format (not JSON) on /graphql/schema.

 Testing DGS Data Fetchers

 For testing individual data fetchers without the web layer, you can continue using the existing testing framework provided via DgsQueryExecutor interface.
-We have provided a Spring GraphQL flavor of the DgsQueryExecutor that will continue to work as it does today.
+We have provided a Spring for GraphQL flavor of the DgsQueryExecutor that will continue to work as it does today.
 Please refer to our testing docs for more details on writing data fetcher tests.

 For integration testing with the web layer, you can also use the MockMvc test set up that Spring provides.

-You can also use the recommended HttpGraphQlTester with MockMvc available in Spring GraphQL to achieve the same.
+You can also use the recommended HttpGraphQlTester with MockMvc available in Spring for GraphQL to achieve the same.
 This works just as well for testing your DGS with a mock web layer as shown in the example below:

 @SpringBootTest